qbead/qbeadWebsite/content/book/arduino101.md

   // on our device is ready to send messages.
   // The name "Serial" is such for historical reasons
   // (it is the name for this type of communication).
-  Serial.begin(9600); // The 9600 is the speed of the conection.
+  Serial.begin(9600); // The 9600 is the speed of the connection.
 }

 // Define a variable in which we will store a counter that goes up by one on